SWPDC/BCM/TCH Capstone Projects

 Progress Report

 Progress reports are required on a six-month basis.
-The progress report should detail progress made on the project.
+The progress report should detail the progress made on the project.

-SWPDC is a multi-institutional consortium that is supported by a FDA P50 grant, anchored by Texas Children’s Hospital (TCH) and Baylor College of Medicine (BCM), and is dedicated to improving children’s health by supporting pediatric device innovators to create novel pediatric medical devices with local, regional, and national institutional and innovation partners.
+SWPDC is a multi-institutional consortium that is supported by an FDA P50 grant, anchored by Texas Children’s Hospital (TCH) and Baylor College of Medicine (BCM), and is dedicated to improving children’s health by supporting pediatric device innovators to create novel pediatric medical devices with local, regional, and national institutional and innovation partners.

 A great need currently exists for medical devices designed specifically for children, which is most likely a result of economic, clinical, and regulatory challenges, as well as a lack of established mechanisms for joining pediatric device ideas with qualified individuals/programs and industry partners to create innovative and needed pediatric devices.

 The Southwest-Midwest National Pediatric Device Innovation Consortium (SWPDC) is one of five U.S. Food and Drug Administration (FDA) P50 grant-supported pediatric device consortia.
-SWPDC is a “free no-strings-attached” virtual accelerator that supports pediatric device innovators nationwide with product, technology and business acceleration services throughout the pediatric device life cycle from idea to commercial/clinical launch.
+SWPDC is a “free no-strings-attached” virtual accelerator that supports pediatric device innovators nationwide with product, technology, and business acceleration services throughout the pediatric device life cycle from idea to commercial/clinical launch.

 Questions can be directed to Chester Koh, MD, or Brandon Hunter, MD at SouthwestPDC@BCM.edu